-Note When deselecting an audited activity, choose between deselecting at Database level auditing only or at the Database level and Privileged Users auditing.
-Access Check Filter Allows you to refine your SQL Server login data audit trail by collecting events that better reflect your auditing requirements for security and user processes.
+Available fields Audited Activity Allows you select the type of activity you want to audit.
+Based on your selections, SQL Compliance Manager collects and processes the corresponding SQL Server events.
+Access Check Filter Allows you to refine your audit trail for SQL Server login data by collecting events that better reflect your auditing requirements for security and user processes.
 SQL Server validates login permissions and access rights when a user attempts to execute an operation or SQL statement on the audited SQL Server instance.
 If the access check filter is enabled for a registered instance, SQL Compliance Manager collects access check events at the server level.
 Select this filter to help identify logins that may have inappropriate access rights or permissions.
 This filter may also help reduce the size of your audit data.
 Type of Event Filter Description Audit only actions that passed access check Omits events that track failed access checks performed by SQL Server.
 Audit only actions that failed access check Omits events that track passed access checks performed by SQL Server.
 Capture SQL statements for DML and SELECT activity Allows you to specify whether you want to collect SQL statements associated with audited DML and SELECT activities.
 To capture these statements, you must also enable DML or SELECT auditing.
 Ensure the Collection Server and the target SQL Server computers have ample resources to handle the additional data collection, storage, and processing.
 Because this setting can significantly increase resource requirements and negatively impact performance, choose this setting only when your compliance policies require you to audit SQL statements.
 Capture Transaction Status for DML Activity Allows you to specify whether you want to collect the status of all DML transactions that are executed by T-SQL scripts run on your audited database.
 This setting captures begin, commit, rollback, and savepoint statuses.
 To capture these statuses, you must enable DML auditing.
 Ensure the Collection Server and the target SQL Server computers have ample resources to handle the additional data collection, storage, and processing.
 Because this setting can significantly increase resource requirements and negatively impact performance, choose this setting only when your compliance policies require you to audit transaction status, such as rollbacks.